This post may contain affiliate links. See our affiliate disclosure for more.

 What other technology and tools should you use?

 Never assume that your freelancer is using the same tools as you, as it could create hiccups in your onboarding process.
 To keep problems at a minimum, send your freelancer a list of tools they need to perform their job correctly.
-Better yet, include these tools in your job description.
+Better yet, include these tools in your job description and during the initial setup phases in your client onboarding software.

 While the tools you’ll need will depend on the type of freelancer you’ll hire and the projects they’ll complete, you may need to train them on the following tools before they get started: